Department of Further and Higher Education, Research, Innovation and Science: Taighde Éireann – Research Ireland

-The new research funding agency was formed to promote and support the contribution of research and innovation to Ireland’s economic, social, cultural, and environmental development and sustainability.
-Its aims also include to "strengthen collaboration between the research and innovation system and enterprises, government, public organisations, the voluntary sector, and society".
+The agency was established to promote and support the contribution of research and innovation to Ireland's economic, social, cultural and environmental development and sustainability, and to strengthen collaboration between the research and innovation system and enterprise, government, public bodies, the voluntary sector and society.
+Michael Horgan was appointed chairperson of the agency's board in 2024, and Dr Diarmuid O'Brien was appointed chief executive officer in 2025.